gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 [/OX]

 [OX]
-Q>> If you use fields without initialization, they’re initialized to the default values.
+Q>> If you declare fields without initialization, they’re initialized to the default values.
 A>> O. bool is false.
 Numbers are 0.
 And references are null.
 [/OX]